microsoft/onnxruntime/docs/execution-providers/ArmNN-ExecutionProvider.md

 * TOC placeholder
 {:toc}

-Accelerate performance of ONNX model workloads across Armv8 cores with the ArmMM execution provider.
+Accelerate performance of ONNX model workloads across Armv8 cores with the ArmNN execution provider.
 [ArmNN](https://github.com/ARM-software/armnn) is an open source inference engine maintained by Arm and Linaro companies.

 ## Build
 For build instructions, please see the [BUILD page](../build/eps.md#armnn).